 An accomplished and renowned trial attorney, Brian Klein is known for fierce and successful advocacy for his clients in a wide variety of federal and state forums across the country.
 He is a former federal prosecutor who handles high-stakes civil litigation and criminal and regulatory defense matters, including those involving the DOJ, SEC, CFTC, FTC, CFPB, and state authorities.

 Brian’s clients are successful entrepreneurs and professionals, fast growing and innovative companies, as well as larger companies facing existential legal threats, often with a focus on the technology and finance industries.
-Based on his accomplishments, Brian has been recognized as one of the nation’s top five financial technology attorneys, one of the top 100 attorneys in California, and Chambers has noted that he is “known as the guy you call when you get in trouble.”
+Based on his accomplishments, Brian has been recognized as one of the nation’s top five financial technology attorneys, one of the top 100 attorneys in California, and Chambers has noted that he is “known as the guy you call when you get in trouble.